ggsmith842/lawrence/readme.md

 ## Features

 ### Measures of Central Tendancy (in progress)
-1. Median - find the middle value from a list of numeric data.
+1. Median: Find the middle value from a list of numeric data.
 The median is not as easily influenced by outliers.
 2. Mode Calculation: Find the mode(s) of a dataset.
 3. Quartiles
 4. Percentiles